 In mythology, all forms are symbolic. (pg.7)

 This one sentence, in my opinion, is the key to understanding and appreciating not only this richly illustrated book, but also Hindu mythology and Hinduism itself.
-The 7 Secrets of Vishnu (Westland, 2011) has nearly half of its 220 pages devoted to images of calendar art, paintings, sculptures, etc. “to make explicit patterns that are implicit in stories, symbols and rituals of Vishnu” (p.xi).
+The 7 Secrets of Vishnu (Westland, 2011) has nearly half of its 220 pages devoted to images from calendar art, paintings, sculptures, etc. “to make explicit patterns that are implicit in stories, symbols and rituals of Vishnu” (p.xi).

 By decoding the symbols and patterns present in stories and images from Hindu mythology, and particularly those pertaining to Vishnu, Pattanaik attempts to provide an understanding of a worldview that is never literal.
 He has attempted to do this through representations of gender, differences between [hu]man and animals, the struggle between the Devas and Asuras, the Mahabharata, the Ramayana, and the “wisdom of letting go”.
 Vishnu is explained through all these.